What is a Virus?

 MRSA – Virus Commonly Found In Hospitals

 Our second example is a common viruses strain of Staphylococcus aureus.
 Common in hospitals, prisons and nursing homes where people with open wounds, invasive devices such as catheters and weakened immune systems.
-Shared surfaces and skin to skin contact is a cause of transmission.
+Shared surfaces and skin to skin contact are a cause of transmission.
 These include sharing personal items such as towels and touching an infected person.
 Symptoms include small red bumps that look like pimples, bites or boils.
-Within a few days they become larger and more painful.
+Within a few days, they become larger and more painful.
 They eventually open into deep pus-filled boils.
 Treatment of MRSA infections is urgent and delays can be fatal.
-Antibiotics is effective against MRSA and can be given by IV, oral or both.
-Diagnoses is a lab test cultured usually form blood or urine.
+Antibiotics are effective against MRSA and can be given by IV, oral or both.
+Diagnoses is a lab test cultured usually from blood or urine.